springleik/ThermUDP/README.md

 ![RasPi Screen Capture](RasPiScreen.png)

 There are various ways for the UDP server to start itself at boot time.
 My favorite is [daemontools](https://cr.yp.to/daemontools.html).
+Or you can just start it manually at the command line.
+Once it's running, it listens for inbound UDP packets on the assigned port.
+The content, if any, is ignored.
+A one-shot conversion is initiated, and the result sent back to the client in engineering units.
+This has the advantage that the DS1621 is idle between readings and can return to ambient temperature.
+And the disadvantage that frequent readings, or readings from multiple clients, can increase duty cycle enough to increase measured temperature by some fraction of a degree.